-SECTION 10.(b) This section becomes effective July 1, 2015, and applies to conditions of pretrial release imposed on or after that date.
+SECTION 9.(b) This section becomes effective July 1, 2015, and applies to conditions of pretrial release imposed on or after that date.

-PART XI.
-DISPOSITION OF CERTAIN PHYSICAL EVIDENCE THAT MAY CONTAIN BIOLOGICAL EVIDENCE
+PART X. DISPOSITION OF CERTAIN PHYSICAL EVIDENCE THAT MAY CONTAIN BIOLOGICAL EVIDENCE

-SECTION 11.(a) G.S.
+SECTION 10.(a) G.S.
 15A-268(a5) reads as rewritten:

-"(a5) The duty to preserve may not be waived knowingly and voluntarily by a defendant, without a court proceeding. hearing, which may include any other hearing associated with the disposition of the case."
+"(a5) The duty to preserve may not be waived knowingly and voluntarily by a defendant, without a court proceeding, hearing, which may include any other hearing associated with the disposition of the case."

-SECTION 11.(b) G.S.
+SECTION 10.(b) G.S.
 15A-268(a6) reads as rewritten:

-- "(a6) The evidence described by subsection (a1) of this section shall be preserved for the following period: - (1) For conviction resulting in a sentence of death, until execution. - (2) For conviction resulting in a sentence of life without parole, until the death of the convicted person. - (3) For conviction of any homicide, sex offense, assault, kidnapping, burglary, robbery, arson or burning, for which a Class B1-E felony punishment is imposed, the evidence shall be preserved during the period of incarceration and mandatory supervised release, including sex offender registration pursuant to Article 27A of Chapter 14 of the General Statutes, except in cases where the person convicted entered and was convicted on a plea of guilty, in which case the evidence shall be preserved for the earlier of three years from the date of conviction or until released. - (4) Biological evidence collected as part of a criminal investigation of any homicide or rape, in which no charges are filed, shall be preserved for the period of time that the crime remains-unsolved. unsolved, unless the State certifies that charges will not be brought even if a perpetrator can be identified.
-At any time, after collection and prior to the filing of charges, the State may seek a judicial determination as to whether the evidence collected has biological evidence value and should be preserved, but is of a size, bulk, or physical character as to render retention impracticable or should be returned to its rightful owner.
-Upon such finding, the court may order that the collecting agency take reasonable measures to remove or preserve, for retention, portions of evidence likely to contain biological evidence related to the offense through cuttings, swabs, or other means consistent with Crime Laboratory minimum guidelines in a quantity sufficient to permit DNA testing before returning or disposing of the evidence. - (5) A custodial agency in custody of biological evidence unrelated to a criminal investigation or prosecution referenced by subdivision (1), (2), (3), or (4) of this subsection may dispose of the evidence in accordance with the rules of the agency. - (6) At any time after a defendant is charged and prior to disposition, if the evidence collected as part of the criminal investigation is of a size, bulk, or physical character as to render retention impracticable or should be returned to its rightful owner, then the State and the defendant may enter into a consent motion providing for the retention of swabs or other items used for processing evidence in lieu of the actual physical evidence and the court may order that the collecting agency take reasonable measures to remove or preserve for retention portions of evidence likely to contain biological evidence related to the offense through cuttings, swabs, or other means consistent with Crime Laboratory minimum guidelines in a quantity sufficient to permit DNA testing before returning or disposing of the evidence.
+- "(a6) The evidence described by subsection (a1) of this section shall be preserved for the following period: - (1) For conviction resulting in a sentence of death, until execution. - (2) For conviction resulting in a sentence of life without parole, until the death of the convicted person. - (3) For conviction of any homicide, sex offense, assault, kidnapping, burglary, robbery, arson or burning, for which a Class B1-E felony punishment is imposed, the evidence shall be preserved during the period of incarceration and mandatory supervised release, including sex offender registration pursuant to Article 27A of Chapter 14 of the General Statutes, except in cases where the person convicted entered and was convicted on a plea of guilty, in which case the evidence shall be preserved for the earlier of three years from the date of conviction or until released. - (4) Biological evidence collected as part of a criminal investigation of any homicide or rape, in which no charges are filed, shall be preserved for the period of time that the crime remains unsolved. - (5) A custodial agency in custody of biological evidence unrelated to a criminal investigation or prosecution referenced by subdivision (1), (2), (3), or (4) of this subsection may dispose of the evidence in accordance with the rules of the agency. - (6) Notwithstanding the retention requirements in subdivisions (1) through (5) of this subsection, at any time after collection and prior to or at the time of disposition of the case at the trial court level, if the evidence collected as part of the criminal investigation is of a size, bulk, or physical character as to render retention impracticable or should be returned to its rightful owner, the State may petition the court for retention of samples of the biological evidence in lieu of the actual physical evidence.
+After giving any defendant charged in connection with the case an opportunity to be heard, the court may order that the collecting agency take reasonable measures to remove or preserve for retention portions of evidence likely to contain biological evidence related to the offense through cuttings, swabs, or other means consistent with Crime Laboratory minimum guidelines in a quantity sufficient to permit DNA testing before returning or disposing of the evidence."